schohan/ragapi/README.md

 NOTE: This PoC is work in progress.

-This is a PoC for a RAG application.
-It does use a few langchain libraries but it is not using the full langchain framework.
+This is a PoC for a RAG application that leverages a few langchain libraries.
 A langchain based version will be created separately.
 This is not a reference implementation for production use.

 ## Key Modules